What is Demand Planning?

 Good forecast accuracy (MAPE 10-15%): You're working with reasonable safety stock levels.
 You can plan production runs efficiently.
 Your procurement team can negotiate better supplier deals because they're not constantly asking for urgent deliveries.

 Excellent forecast accuracy (MAPE < 10%): You're running a lean operation.
 You hold minimal safety stock because you trust your forecast.
-Demand variability is minimal in your supply planning.
-This is where world-class companies compete, not just on product quality, but on supply chain efficiency.
+Demand variability causes minimal disruption to your supply planning.
+This is where world-class companies competing not just on product quality but also on supply chain efficiency.

 Different types of demand you'll encounter

 Regular demand is stable and predictable.
-Industrial manufacturers sell bolts to the same factory's month after month.
-Regular demand is the easiest to forecast using simple statistical methods.
+For example, an industrial manufacturer may sell bolts to the same factory month after month.

 Intermittent demand is irregular and sporadic, with frequent periods of zero demand.
 Replacement parts for specific equipment.
 Harder to forecast because you have fewer data points.

-Lumpy demand has high variability and irregular patterns.
-B2B industrial orders that vary wildly.
-Hard to predict because past patterns don't reliably predict the future.
+Lumpy demand has high variability and irregular patterns, such as B2B industrial orders that vary wildly.

-Event-driven demand spikes temporarily due to specific triggers.
-A competitor in stockouts, a price promotion, or viral social media.
-Often unpredictable in advance.
+Event-driven demand spikes temporarily due to specific triggers, such as a competitor facing stockouts, a price promotion, or viral social media attention.

 The challenge is that most companies have a mix of all these demand types across their product portfolio.
-Your SKUs behave differently.
+Different SKUs behave differently.
 This is why one-size-fits-all forecasting approaches fail.

 Better demand planning recognizes these differences and applies appropriate methods to each.
 Regular demand gets simple statistical models.
 Seasonal demand needs methods that explicitly model seasonality.
-Intermittent demand might need machine learning or exception-based management rather than traditional forecasting.
+Intermittent demand may require specialized forecasting methods, machine learning, or exception-based management rather than traditional forecasting.

 Common misconceptions about demand planning